August 4, 2019

 This changed because of my mother in law.

-Months after getting married, she was in a life changing accident that left her wheelchair bound and with only one useful limb.
-We also welcomed our first child at our one year anniversary- and he was a medically complex baby that had a rare life changing allergy.
+Months after my Husband I had married, my Mother in Law was in a life changing accident that left her wheelchair bound and with only one functional limb.
+In that same time span, We also welcomed our first child at our one year anniversary- and he was a medically complex baby that had a rare life changing allergy.

 So where could we vacation?

 I remember going to Mickeys Very Merry Christmas that next year- what a blast!
-My mother in law could ride in her wheelchair on many of the rides, my son could have safe meals prepared by caring chefs.
+My mother in law could ride in her wheelchair on many of the rides without having to transfer, my son could have safe meals prepared by caring chefs.

 So we planned a trip to Disney World- like a two week trip.
 Something fun where we could spend our time together.

 But she was sick, and she was worried.
 What if it’s too hot?
 What if the rides aren’t fun?
-What if what if?
+What if we don’t find the right food.
+What if her wheelchair- her lifeline gets damaged?

-So we pushed it back to August.
-(See the pattern here- year over year it kept getting pushed back)
+So we pushed the trip back to August.
+(See the pattern here- year over year our Disney Vacation kept getting pushed back)

 By August she was very sick, and we pushed it to October.
 She kept hoping she would feel better.